fedcba499/notes/docs/electronics/electronics_components.md

 **Buck Converters** switches input with an inductor & capacitor to step down voltage.
 Efficiency 80 - 95%.
 Great for Battery Powered systems.Like LM2596, MP1584, XL4015 etc. Output has more ripple/noise than linear regulators.

 ## Linear Regulator vs Low Drop Out (LDO) Regulator
-Linear Drop Out (LDO) Regulator is type of Linear Regulator designed to work with a much smaller voltage difference between Voltage In and Voltage Out.
+Low Drop Out (LDO) Regulator is type of Linear Regulator designed to work with a much smaller voltage difference between Voltage In and Voltage Out.
 Like RT9080, MIC5205
 | Feature | Linear Regulator | Low Drop Out Regulator |
 | --- | --- | --- |
 | Dropout Voltage | 1 - 2 V | < 0.3V |